Israel sends troops into Gaza as it launches ground incursion

 In January, the US, Qatar, and Egypt negotiated a three-phased ceasefire offering respite for Gaza's 2.3 million residents after 17 months of war that has reduced the enclave to rubble and forced most of its population to evacuate multiple times.

-The first phase, which expired two weeks ago, saw Hamas hand over 25 living hostages and the remains of eight others in exchange for the release of nearly 2,000 Palestinian prisoners.
+The first phase, which expired two weeks ago, saw Hamas hand over 25 living hostages and the remains of eight others in exchange for the release of nearly 2,000 Palestinians.

 Phase two, which is yet to be fully negotiated, was supposed to pave the way for a long-term ceasefire, a full Israeli withdrawal from Gaza, and the return of the remaining hostages.